-(1) Each of Mr. Cook and Mr. Hernandez received this compensation in connection with their service to Bacterin, our wholly-owned subsidiary through which we now operate our business.

-- (2) Mr. Cook received 50,000 shares of Bacterin common stock (or 25,000 shares or our common stock as adjusted to reflect the ratio used to determine the number of our shares issued to Bacterin stockholders in connection with the Reverse Merger) and is entitled to \$10,000, each as of December 31, 2009, for his service on Bacterin's board of directors for fiscal year 2009, though payment of the \$10,000 has been deferred indefinitely.
-Although this consideration reflects Bacterin's past board compensation policy, it does not reflect our current board compensation policy, which is discussed below. - (3) Mr. Gandolfo joined Bacterin as interim Chief Financial Officer on a part-time basis effective June 4, 2010 and filled the position full time commencing July 6, 2010. - (4) As outlined in footnote 12 on page F-12, the following assumptions were used in the valuation of this option award: Risk Free Rate of .82%, Expected Term of 2.5 years, Volatility of 52%, and Dividend Yield 0% - (5) Ms. Jarvis resigned from her position as a director and our Chief Executive Officer, President and Chief Financial Officer, effective June 30, 2010.
+- (1) Each of Mr. Cook, Mr. Hernandez and Mr. Holmes received this compensation in connection with their service to Bacterin, our wholly-owned subsidiary through which we now operate our business. - (2) Mr. Cook received 50,000 shares of Bacterin common stock (or 25,000 shares or our common stock as adjusted to reflect the ratio used to determine the number of our shares issued to Bacterin stockholders in connection with the Reverse Merger) and is entitled to \$10,000, each as of December 31, 2009, for his service on Bacterin's board of directors for fiscal year 2009, though payment of the \$10,000 has been deferred indefinitely.
+Although this consideration reflects Bacterin's past board compensation policy, it does not reflect our current board compensation policy, which is discussed below. - (3) Ms. Jarvis resigned from her position as a director and our Chief Executive Officer, President and Chief Financial Officer, effective June 30, 2010.